Computational and Data-Enabled Sciences PhD

 Admissions Requirements

-We accept applications on a rolling basis throughout the year, but encourage all prospective students to submit their applications by the deadlines noted below.
+We accept applications on a rolling basis throughout the year but encourage students to submit Fall applications by January 1st to be considered for funding opportunities.

 The PhD program requires a minimum of 72 credit hours.
 Additional requirements include passing qualifying exams and preparing your dissertation.
 Students should refer to the student milestones section of the website to review more about the process of making academic progress as a PhD student.

 When you first start our program, you will be assigned an advisor.
 In the first semester you should select your dissertation committee.
-Then, you will decide on a research topic and submit a short proposal that articulates your topic and its relationship to the computational and data sciences field.
+Then, you will decide on a research topic and submit a short proposal that articulates your topic and its relationship to the computational science and data science fields.
 This technical report must be completed no later than the end of the second semester.

 Course Requirements